• Sudlersville Train Station Musem

 Philadelphia Phillies (N.L.)
 1945

-consecutive season, a major league record, and 534 lifetime.
+consecutive seasons, a major league record, and 534 lifetime.
 His career batting average was

 .325.
 The first three-time MVP Award Winner (1932, 1933, 1938), he won the Triple Crown in